AlexKly/nuclear-reactor-control-and-protection-system/README.md

-# The system of the control and of the protection nuclear reactor
+# The control and protection system nuclear reactor